prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/CPP Quick Start.md

 ### Username/Password Authentication

-You can use the GameSparks username and password system - when a players use a registration request to register on the platform, they can use their credentials to log in.
+You can use the GameSparks username and password system - when players use a registration request to register on the platform, they can use their credentials to log in.

-Registration Request:
+**Registration Request:**

 ```